atlantis0/droidthreatbeat/README.md

-# {Android Beat}
+# Android Beat

 Welcome to {Beat}.
-This project has the ncessary files to push android threat data to a remote elastic server.
+This project has the necessary files to push android threat data to a remote elastic server.
 To make this beat Android compatable few things are done

 1. Build for arm. `GOOS=android GOARCH=arm64 go build -ldflags "-s -w"`